Symphonym/JLautodep/README.md

 Usage
 -----
-The optimal way to use to would be to use a wildcard in a makefile getting all the files, then having a target to run JLautodep with all the files.
+The optimal way to use JLautodep to would be to use a wildcard in a makefile getting all the files, then having a target to run JLautodep with all the files as input.
 Outputting to an external file or inserting directly to the makefile.

 The command-line arguments supported by JLautodep are shown below, this help log can also be seen by running "JLautolog --help"